 'Greetings from Asbury Park, N.J.'

-After signing with Columbia Records, Springsteen released his first studio album in 1972.
+After signing with Columbia Records, Springsteen released his first studio album in 1973.
 Greetings from Asbury Park, N.J. garnered critical acclaim but slow sales.
 Many compared him to Bob Dylan for his introspective lyrics and poetic style, but this did not immediately help Springsteen make it big.
-Springsteen and the E Street Band followed their debut with The Wild, The Innocent, & The E Street Shuffle later the same year but found themselves lauded by critics but largely dismissed by the public.
+Springsteen and the E Street Band followed their debut with The Wild, The Innocent, & The E Street Shuffle later the same year, and again found themselves lauded by critics but largely dismissed by the public.

 'Born to Run'